HicResearch/TREEHOOSE/doc/architecture/Architecture.md

 1. Backup functionality for research workspaces can also be enabled.
 IT Admins can monitor these through AWS Backup.
-1. Data Managers can provide researchers access to relevant data sets from the data lake.
+1. Data Managers and IT Administrators can work together to provide researchers with access to relevant data sets from the data lake.
 1. Researchers can create and connect to approved workspaces through the Service Workbench web application.
    They get secure access to compute resources using